medcomdk/dk-medcom-carecommunication/input/pagecontent/examples.md

 [5th message](Bundle-d11968f5-4bdf-4b50-b146-a8e1cc890fc3.html)

 Is a reply to the 4th message.
 The Communication.identifier remains the same and the base64-encoded content from the attachment in the 2nd message is not included.
 The user has included a new attachment, which is a link to a webpage.
-The author role at PractitionerRole.text is not from the list of roles.
+The author role is not from the list of roles, but is included as at PractitionerRole.code.text.

 ## Additional examples of CareCommunication